jpbetz/auger/README.md

 TODO
 ----

-- [ ] Add a docker based build so we can simplify the instructions and minimize the number of environment based build problems
-- [ ] Add write support - ability to encode data back to storage format
+- [ ] Warn if attempting to read data written by a different version of kubernetes
 - [ ] Add detection of unrecognized fields in stored data, which would suggest data was written with newer version of proto schema
-- [ ] Add ability to decode using proto files from a provided kubernetes project directory
-- [ ] Add auto-detection of data stored as json, decode appropriately
+- [ ] Enable travis CI
+- [ ] Build and publish releases for all recent kubernetes versions (1.6+)